 Running sheets do not take account of uncirculated amendments even if they may have been provided to the Table Office under embargo.
-However, as soon as new amendments are circulated, the running sheet is revised accordingly and sent into the chamber as soon as possible.
-Running sheets are prepared solely for use in the chamber.
-They may change rapidly and are not published on the Internet, although copies may be obtained from the Table Office or the Chamber Attendants.
+However, as new amendments are circulated, the running sheet is revised and sent into the chamber as soon as possible.
+Running sheets are prepared mainly for use in the chamber, but are commonly made available via links on the Dynamic Red.
+Copies may be obtained from the Table Office or the Chamber Attendants.

 Q: Where can I find out more about amendments, requests and section 53?

-A: Odgers’ Australian Senate Practice, 11th edition, ed.
-Harry Evans, Chapter 13.
+A: Odgers’ Australian Senate Practice, 13th edition, ed.
+Harry Evans and Rosemary Laing, Chapter 13.

 Procedure Committee, First Report of 1996, Parliamentary Paper 194/1996.